The L-1 visa is for intra-company transfers of non-US workers to a US-based branch or subsidiary.

-The L 1 visa allows overseas companies to transfer executives, managers and specialized knowledge employees to a new or existing US office for up to seven years.
+The L 1 visa allows overseas companies to transfer executives, managers and specialized knowledge employees to a new or existing US office.

 The L 1 visa is designed to support businesses in expanding into the US with a minimal investment.

 L 1 visas are available to employees of an international company with offices in both the United States and abroad.
 The visa allows such foreign workers to relocate to the organisation’s US office to deliver expansion, such as opening a new office.

 To qualify for the L 1 visa, you must have worked for a subsidiary, parent, affiliate or branch office of a US company outside of the US for at least one year out of the last three years.

 Spouses of L 1 visa holders are allowed to work without restriction in the US under the L 2 visa.
 In time, the L 1 holder may become eligible to apply for a Green Card.

 The L 1 visa application process is intensive, requiring comprehensive supporting documentation to be submitted between 6 months and 45 days before the employee’s requested start date.